abinit/abinit/doc/tutorial/rttddft.md

 Time-dependent DFT (TDDFT) has been developed in the 1980s as a generalization of DFT to the time-dependent case and is based on similar theorems than the standard Hohenberg and Kohn theorems.
-They were developed, in the general case, by Runge and Gross in 1984 [[cite:Runge1984]] establishing a one-to-one correspondence between the time-dependent potential and the time-dependent density $n(\vec{r},t)$.
+They were developed, in the general case, by Runge and Gross [[cite:Runge1984]] establishing a one-to-one correspondence between the time-dependent potential and the time-dependent density $n(\vec{r},t)$.
 In the spirit of Kohn and Sham, Runge and Gross introduced a non-interacting system evolving in an effective time-dependent potential such that its density